Python DataFrame API reference

 No

-Whether to aggregate the top-K results into an array column.
-Defaults to False.
+Specifies whether to aggregate the top K results into a single array column.
+Default value: False.

 output_columns